auxsophia/auxsophia.github.io/_posts/2012-07-23-polyphasic-sleep.md

 The way the general population sleeps is actually called monophasic, i.e. one phase.
 You go to sleep at night and don't take any naps or second sleeps throughout the day.
 There are also polyphasic sleep schedules, so multiple sleeps spread throughout the day.

-The advantage to polyphasic sleep is you actually have to sleep less than a regular sleeper and feel more rested.
-People have done this for years at a time (at least 6 months at a time) successfully, and some of the greatest geniuses through time have been said to have lived this way.
+The advantage to polyphasic sleep is you have to sleep less than a regular sleeper and feel more rested.
+People have done this for years at a time (at least 6 months at a time) successfully, and some of the greatest geniuses through time are rumored to have lived this way.

 What I'm going to attempt is the Everyman 3 schedule.
 It's called that because it's actually easier and more manageable than some of the extreme schedules like Uberman.
 With Everyman 3, you take a core nap at night for three hours and space 3 twenty minute naps through out the day in about 5 hour intervals.
 This gives about 4 hours of total sleep a night/day.
 You train your brain to immediately enter the deepest state of sleep for those naps, allowing you to recharge even better than normal sleep.